 Using light therapy has shown an increase in healing times from injuries and overall happy and healthy horses who haven’t had to undergo stressful and invasive recovery treatments.
-However, Red Light Therapy can also be used as an additional tool in a horse’s rehabilitation program after an injury, helping to reduce swelling and repair damaged tissue after operations.
+However, Red Light Therapy can also be used as an additional tool in a horse’s rehabilitation program after an injury, or lay off (such as after having colic) helping to reduce swelling and repair damaged tissue after operations.

 But light therapy isn’t only for horses with injuries or niggles.
 For horses with minor injuries, the increased circulation to the area allows horses to experience relax muscles and often they will be looser and more supple in training.